chivian/chivian/README.md

 <img src= 'Banner4.png' />

 ### Hello World!
 Thanks for stopping by!!
-#### I am a data scientist and machine learning engineer who ditched a 10-year-plus career in the fast-paced world of enterprise sales in both the public and private sectors, for my one true passion: Using computer algorithms to solve problems of all kinds, especially in the public sector and civil societies.
-I have an extensive background in electrical/electronics engineering, business development, and data science, and best of all I am a mummy!!!
+#### I am a data scientist, AI & machine learning engineer who ditched a 10-year-plus career in the fast-paced world of enterprise sales in both the public and private sectors, for my one true passion: Using computer algorithms to solve problems of all kinds, especially in the public, social sector and civil societies.
+I have an extensive background in electrical/electronics engineering, business and product development, applied data science and enterprise analytics.
+And best of all, I am a mummy!!!

 #### Ok now A few housekeeping notes.........